You are here

 Sorting out what should be in the Permanent Art Collection, which includes two-dimensional art, as well as ceramics and sculptures, is another challenge for Krueger, as the collection has a “long and varied history” of how pieces were introduced.

-“What I’m going to enjoy the most is seeing the collection grow and develop into something that reflects the strengths on campus,” he said.
+“What I’m going to enjoy the most is seeing the collection grow and develop into something that reflects the strengths on campus,” she said.

-Krueger grew up in Cedar Falls, Iowa, and worked with foil imaging while pursuing his undergraduate degree at the University of Iowa.
-Because of the expense of the material, he switched to a walnut-ink medium that he makes by himself.
-Today, he enjoys using ink and paper because of its fluidity, which can also become a metaphor for his content.
+Krueger grew up in Cedar Falls, Iowa, and worked with foil imaging while pursuing her undergraduate degree at the University of Iowa.
+Because of the expense of the material, she switched to a walnut-ink medium that she makes by herself.
+Today, she enjoys using ink and paper because of its fluidity, which can also become a metaphor for his content.

-Krueger’s work often focuses on the interaction between two people, and his thesis project focused on images of one person saving another from drowning — a reflection on the human condition.
+Krueger’s work often focuses on the interaction between two people, and her thesis project focused on images of one person saving another from drowning — a reflection on the human condition.